ANNUAL RENEWAL ASSESSMENT

 Frequently Asked Questions

-What is included in an annual patient assessment?
+What is included in an annual assessment renewal?

-How is an annual assessment different from regular supervisory visits?
+How is an annual assessment renewal different from regular supervisory visits?

-While 90-day supervisory visits focus on monitoring delegated tasks and caregiver performance, the annual patient assessment is a comprehensive health evaluation.
-Annual assessments include complete physical examination, extensive functional and cognitive assessment, thorough medication reconciliation, identification of new health concerns or changes, comprehensive care plan review and revision, and serve as the basis for updating the individualized service plan.
-The annual assessment provides an in-depth evaluation of overall health status and care needs.
+While 90-day supervisory visits focus on monitoring delegated tasks and caregiver performance, the annual assessment renewal is a comprehensive health evaluation.
+Annual assessment renewals include complete physical examination, extensive functional and cognitive assessment, thorough medication reconciliation, identification of new health concerns or changes, comprehensive care plan review and revision, and serve as the basis for updating the individualized service plan.
+The annual assessment renewal provides an in-depth evaluation of overall health status and care needs.

-How much does an annual patient assessment cost?
+How much does an annual assessment renewal cost?

-Annual assessments should be conducted at least once every 12 months from the date of admission or the previous annual assessment.
-We recommend scheduling the assessment 11 months after the previous one to allow flexibility if rescheduling is needed.
-The assessment should also be coordinated with care plan review and revision timelines.
-Many facilities schedule annual assessments around the patient birthday or admission anniversary for easy tracking.
+Annual assessment renewals should be conducted at least once every 12 months from the date of the initial assessment or the previous annual assessment renewal.
+We recommend scheduling the renewal 11 months after the previous one to allow flexibility if rescheduling is needed.
+The renewal should also be coordinated with care plan review and revision timelines.
+Many facilities schedule annual assessment renewals around the patient birthday or admission anniversary for easy tracking.

-What happens if the assessment identifies new health concerns?
+What happens if the renewal assessment identifies new health concerns?

-Is the annual assessment required by Washington State regulations?
+Is the annual assessment renewal required by Washington State regulations?

-Comprehensive yearly evaluation ensures your residents receive appropriate, high-quality care.
+Annual renewal evaluation ensures your residents receive appropriate, high-quality care.
+Requires a completed Initial Assessment first.
 Call Seattle Nurse Delegation at .

 Contact Us